heeju-lim/heeju-lim.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Affiliations: Department of Statistics, University of Connecticut, Storrs, CT, USA
+subtitle: Affiliations.
+Department of Statistics, University of Connecticut, Storrs, CT, USA

 profile:
   align: right